hoophq/docs/docs/plugins/indexer/api.md

 ### Request Example

 - Here we have named the facet `connections` and requested the result to include the top 5 types or buckets in the facet.
 - The session index has a `duration` field.
 With numeric range facets it's possible to define buckets to be bounded by numeric ranges.
-In this example we define 3 buckets which cover all numeric values, corresponding to sessions that took < 15 seconds, between 15 and 50 seconds and more than 120 seconds.
+In this example we define 3 buckets which cover all numeric values, corresponding to sessions that took **< 15 seconds**, between **15 and 50 seconds** and **more than 120 seconds**.

 ```json
 {